nex3/perspective-el/README.md

 the same as between `ivy-switch-buffer` and `counsel-switch-buffer`: the latter shows a preview of the buffer to switch to, and the former does not.

-Globally binding one of these helper functions to a buffer-switching key is a good idea, e.g.:
+It is a good idea to bind one these helper functions with the `:bind` form of `use-package`.
+Or, if you do not use `use-package`, it can also be bound globally, e.g.:

 ```emacs-lisp
 (global-set-key (kbd "C-x C-b") (lambda (arg)